oracle-livelabs/apex/online-bookstore-app/12-onboarding/12-onboarding.md

 In this lab, you will:

-- Implement Email Verification for Forgot Password and User SignUp
+- Implement Email Verification for Forgot Password and User SignUp.
-- Set up Reset Password and SignUp functionality
+- Set up Reset Password and SignUp functionality.
-- Implement Login with Google as an authentication option
+- Implement Login with Google as an authentication option.

 ### Downloads: Missed Previous Labs?
 Download and Install the Application